Expertly crafted wooden garage doors, made just for you

 Produced in our workshop in Rhyl, North Wales, all of our work receives the same level of care and attention, whether it’s bespoke or made-to-measure, but don’t just take our word for it, hear from the people who are currently enjoying our doors.

 We offer a wide range of quality, side hinged timber garage doors, all of which can be customised to your exact requirements.
 Our doors are also suitable for outbuildings as well as garages.
 You can find more details about each of the options by clicking on the links below.

-Quality you don’t see in ‘off the shelf’ gates
+Quality you don’t see in ‘off the shelf’ doors

 Every garage door we manufacture is made to measure to the sizes YOU require, no more struggling to get doors to fit and no more buying garage doors ‘off the shelf’, full of twist that are simply not made to last and in some cases not even made from solid timber!
 See what our customers say

 We use a full width mortice and tenon joint which is secured by wedges and glue (through wedged morticed & tenon jointed) – old school.
 We don’t use a dowelled mortice & tenon joint – the dowel fails and lets water in.
 Put simply we make our garage doors to last.

 We’re BWF Code of Conduct Assured – the BWF have checked references, rigorously inspected our work and we are actually joiners (they even check our qualifications as well) – so you can make your own mind up.

 Read more on the BWF Code of Conduct here

 Made to measure wooden garage doors